bungeemonkee/Configgy/README.md

 Configgy is the last .NET configuration library you'll ever need.
 It is designed to support configuration values coming from any source, with any kind of validation, and then expose it all as strong types - even complex types like lists, dictionaries, or general .NET objects.

+## Installation

+You can build from this source or you can get it from nuget here: [https://www.nuget.org/packages/Configgy](https://www.nuget.org/packages/Configgy)

 ## Design

 The basic design of Configgy boils down to a few key points: